apache/incubator-baremaps/basemap/README.md

 ## Updating the data

-The data can be updated with the following command.
-The update workflow will download the latest changes from the OpenStreetMap API and apply them to the database.
+The data can periodically be updated with the following command.
+The update workflow will download the latest changes from OpenStreetMap (osc.xml) and apply them to the database.

 ```
 baremaps workflow execute --file update.js